-A Quick and Easy Pastina is truly one of the world's best comfort foods.
-I will forever keep this recipe in my back pocket for when someone in my family is under the weather or for when we just need something comforting.
-Pastina is simple and flavorful and comes together in no time.
+Pastina is truly one of the world's best comfort foods.
+It's buttery and cheesy and is true pasta perfection.
+It's also simple and flavorful and comes together in no time.
 Make it just once and it will be on permanent request!

 Pastina is also lovingly called Italian Penicillin, and for good reason.
 It's like an Italian take on chicken noodle soup.
 It's good for the soul and the belly.